CINELOGUE LET IT BE

 The soundtrack from the film Let It Be, featuring the Beatles rehearsing and recording at Twickenham and Apple studios, and doing an impromptu live show on the roof of Apple.
 Most tracks are edits from longer versions, or are edited together from different takes (see Sulpy and Schweighardt’s book Drugs, Divorce and a Slipping Image for details on these sessions).
 Even though excerpts of the Let It Be film were previously available, this is the first album to contain the complete soundtrack.
 Like the other Cinelogues, this album was therefore a much sought-after item in the days before home video.

-February, 1974.
+Early 1974.
 The subsequent, more common releases had blank labels.
 Usually one of these had minute pale greyish dots which were possibly used to differentiate the two discs when packaging the records.
 The inner sleeve was always in brown paper.
 Most of the jackets had a drawing by J. Fish printed on the back.
 Two pressing machines were used, one with a single ring at 31 mm from the central hole, the other with 2 rings, respectively at 12 and 32 mm.
 The majority of the sleeves were yellow but we saw also records with an insert with black printing on blue paper.
 This had a jacket without the Fish drawing.
 One copy with the blue insert had one disc with one ring and the other with two rings, and the blank labels had small rubber stamped numbers 1, 2, 3, 4 to indicate the sides.
-We do not know whether this was originally placed by CBM or by the owner of the record to identify the sides.

 Spring and summer, 1974.
 These releases had the same insert as the original using yellow paper.
 The jacket usually had the Fish drawing on the back.
 The first label was yellow with a black pirate design.
 Once the green label with a black pirate was introduced in summer 1974, the two labels were jumbled to differentiate the discs.